 Prep the grill for direct heat by heating a charcoal chimney until the coals are 70% ashed over.

-Pour the charcoal into the center of the grill, then cover and open the vents and preheat the grill to about 400-F.
+Pour the charcoal into the center of the grill, then cover and open the vents and preheat the grill to about 400 degrees F.

-Pat the ham steaks dry, then grill them over the coals (heat source) for 2 minutes.
+Pat the ham steaks dry, then place them on the hot grill over the coals (heat source) for 2 minutes.
 Rotate and grill for another 2 minutes.

 Flip the ham steaks and cook another 4 minutes, rotating halfway through.